ndeutschmann/zunis/doc_build/background/training.rst

 :math:`D_\text{KL}` loss to correctly approximate the desired PDF in regions where the function is smaller.
-This is less-than-optimal for direct integral estimation, but can have useful applications, especially if one wants to re-use models trained on the full domain to compute integrals on limited sub-regions, as can be the case in High-Energy-Physics when one considers loose- and tight-cut observables.
+This is less-than-optimal for direct integral estimation, but can have useful applications, especially if one wants to re-use models trained on the full domain to compute integrals on limited sub-regions, as can be the case in High-Energy Physics when one considers loose- and tight-cut observables.

 The same discussion as for the variance loss can be had for converting the integral loss to an estimator defined on an estimator defined on a sample of point: we can define forward training by sampling points from the model itself